 I’m always fascinated by the hype surrounding Chanukah (or Hanukah, or Hanukkah…) because, in terms of Judaism, it’s a pretty minor holiday.
 I think it gets a lot of press because of its proximity in the calendar to Christmas and, as Jews assimilated to life in the U.S., especially after WWII, they needed something comparable to make themselves feel more a part of this society.
 But how to explain this to my young kids who walk around in December seeing all of the pretty lights and the jo...Posted on December 20, 2011 at 7:45 AM

 When the weather outside is frightful, it’s time for a change of scenery.
 But you don’t have to go very far to feel a world away.

 Worth the Drive

 At the Grand Geneva in Lake Geneva, Wisconsin, less than two hours from the city, decking the halls means months of planning to create the annual, spectacular “Christmas in the Country” celebration—and it’s a total charm-fest.
-Trees and tinsel galore fill every floor of the Playboy Club-turned-resort an...Posted on December 19, 2011 at 1:11 PM
+Trees and tinsel galore fill every floor of the Playboy Club-turned-resort and spa, while a display of animated l...Posted on December 19, 2011 at 1:11 PM